-The writing consultants look forward to working with you to improve your paper.
+The writing consultants look forward to working with you to improve your writing.
 To help you get the most out of your drop-in session or appointment, we would like to offer the following suggestions:

 - You do not need a full draft in order to schedule a consultation.
 Our consultants are eager to help you at any stage of a writing project—from generating ideas to organizing your thoughts and from integrating research to polishing style.